codio-content/HTML_and_CSS-CSS/.guides/content/Font-styles-and-font-weight-bd1e.md

 # font-weight

-After seeing how to do italic in css, let's see how to do bold without the `<b>` tag.
+After seeing how to do italic in CSS, let's see how to do bold without the `<b>` tag.
 The font-weight property does exactly that, it can have either textual values or numerical values as we will see in the table here under.

 | Code | Preview |